samanthashleyrose/Employee-Tracker/INSTRUCTIONS.md

 Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
 You’ll need to submit a link to the video and add it to the README of your project.

-Refer to the Video Submission GuideLinks to an external site. on the Full-Stack Blog for additional guidance on creating a video.

 **User Story** <br>
 `AS A business owner`<br>
 `I WANT to be able to view and manage the departments, roles, and employees in my company`<br>